EFFECTIVE AS OF MAY 25, 2018

 Data Processing Terms

-In this DPA, “Data Protection Legislation” means European Directives 95/46/EC and 2002/58/EC (as amended by Directive 2009/136/EC) and any legislation and/or regulation implementing or made pursuant to them, or which amends, replaces, re-enacts or consolidates any of them (including the General Data Protection Regulation (Regulation (EU) 2016/679)), and all other applicable laws relating to processing of personal data and privacy that may exist in any relevant jurisdiction.
+In this DPA, “Data Protection Legislation” means European Directives 95/46/EC and 2002/58/EC (as amended by Directive 2009/136/EC) and any legislation and/or regulation implementing or made pursuant to them, or which amends, replaces, re-enacts or consolidates any of them (including the General Data Protection Regulation (Regulation (EU) 2016/679) and “UK GDPR” (GDPR as amended and incorporated into UK law under the European Union (Withdrawal) Act 2018, and applicable secondary legislation made under that Act)), and all other applicable laws relating to processing of personal data and privacy that may exist in any relevant jurisdiction.
 The terms “data controller”, “data processor”, “data subject”, “personal data”, “processing”, and “appropriate technical and organisational measures” shall be interpreted in accordance with applicable Data Protection Legislation.

 The parties agree that Customer is the data controller and that Evidence Prime is its data processor in relation to personal data that is processed in the course of providing Evidence Prime Products and Services.
 Customer shall comply at all times with Data Protection Legislation in respect of all personal data it provided to Evidence Prime pursuant to the Agreement.